-I am very pleased that a unique nationwide programme was created for schools through the innovative idea of the Deutsches Design Museum, and that we as the city of Frankfurt have a pioneering role in bringing it about.
+I am very pleased that a unique nationwide programme was created for schools through the innovative idea of the German Design Museum Foundation, and that we as the city of Frankfurt have a pioneering role in bringing it about.

 It is my wish that many schools throughout Germany make use of the exemplary programme "Discover Design" and that several other supporters will become part of this great, forward-looking initiative.